SE-P10/SPG/Documentation/api-client.md

 ## API Client

+## API.getUserId(email)
+* Description: return the id of the user with that email
+* Request params; email
+* Return: the id of the user.

+## API.updateFarmerProducts(productID, newAmount, farmerId, price)

+* Description: update the amount value and price of a product
+* Request params; productID, farmerId, newAmount, price
+* Return: the result of the update if is done or not

 ## API.getFarmerProducts(farmerID)

 * Description: get all the products that a farmers decided to make avaible on the application.
 * Request params: farmerID, the id of the farmer
 * Return: a list of all the products, it is empty in case the there are no products

 ## API.getOrders(filter = '')